Seantz12/Curses-Nyaa/README.md

 Seamlessly navigate between multiple pages on Nyaa (no clicking next page!)

-## Features that don't work (need fixing):

-When accesing webpage for torrents, user can still buffer next page inputs (Trying to find a way to prevent that from happening)

-## Planned features:

-Ability to actually change settings (yeah... kind of didn't do that yet lol, although technically you can just manually change the settings file, but that can cause issues if users don't know the specific nyaa format)

 ## Possible Features:

 Automatic downloading/notifying you of new torrents for anime you've selected